razerdp/BasePopup/README_V2_EN.md

 #### Q：The difference between the root layout height `match_parent` and `wrap_content`

-A：When the root layout is match_parent, basepopup will do some difference handling.
+A：When the root layout is match_parent, razerdp.basepopup will do some difference handling.
 <br>
 When you set [**setClipToScreen(true)**](https://github.com/razerdp/BasePopup/wiki/API#setcliptoscreenboolean-cliptoscreen), if your root layout is `match_parent`, then it means The maximum height of your layout is the screen height.
 If your root layout is `wrap_content`, the maximum height may be higher than the screen height.
 <br>